-The ranks of the cards from lowest to highest are: Ace (A), 2, 3, 4, 5, 6, 7, 8, 9, 10, Jack (J), Queen (Q).
+The ranks of the cards from the lowest to highest are Ace (A), 2, 3, 4, 5, 6, 7, 8, 9, 10, Jack (J), Queen (Q).
 Kings are wild cards in this game.
-Suits do not matter in this game.
+Also, Suits do not matter in Spite and Malice.

-The main objective is to get rid of all the cards from the Pay-off pile(Explained later).
-The player who gets rid of all his/her Pay-off pile cards first, wins the game.
+The main objective in Spite and Malice is to get rid of all the cards from the Pay-off pile.
+The player who gets rid of all cards from his Pay-off pile first, wins the game.

 Both the players start the game by turning up the first card from their pay-off piles.
-The player with the highest-ranking turned up card takes first turn.
+The player with the highest-ranking turned-up card takes the first turn.
 The first turn of both the players begins by drawing five cards from the stockpile.

 - The building piles must be in a sequence starting with Ace (A) and ending with Queen (Q).
-So, a player can only move a card to the building pile which is one rank higher than the top card that building pile.
+So, a player can only move a card to the building pile which is one rank higher than the top card of that building pile.

-- Kings (K) are wild cards, so a player can move a King (K) on the top any other card of the building pile without breaking the sequence.
+- Kings (K) are wild cards, so a player can move a King (K) on the top of any other card of the building pile without breaking the sequence.

 - In that blank space, a player can move an Ace and start a new building pile but remember, there should not be more than four building piles at any point of time during the game.

-But remember, the discard piles of the players are empty at the beginning.
+The discard piles of the players are empty at the beginning.

 After playing the first turn, the players have to draw enough cards from the stockpile to have five cards in their hands at the starting of each following turn.
 If during a turn, the player moves all five cards from his/her hand to building piles then he has to immediately draw five cards from the stockpile.